MrG-Force/OrderMgmt/README.md

 # Order MGMT System

-## Order MGMT is an awesome order management system built in C# and WPF
+## An awesome order management system built in C# and WPF